samuelgja/ggtype/README.md

 Return streams from actions for real-time data.
 Use async generators to yield results as they become available.

-### 🚀 Multiple Transports with Automatic Downgrade
+### 🚀 Multiple Transports

 - **`httpURL`** - Simple request/response (like REST).
 Best for CRUD operations.
 - **`streamURL`** - HTTP streaming with bidirectional RPC.
 Best for real-time apps.
 - **`websocketURL`** - WebSocket connection.
 Best for chat, games, real-time collaboration.

-**Automatic Transport Downgrade:** When multiple URLs are provided, the client automatically tries them in order (stream → websocket → http) if a connection fails.
-This ensures maximum reliability and compatibility.
+**Transport Selection:** When multiple URLs are provided, the client uses the first available transport in priority order (stream → websocket → http).
+If the selected transport fails, the error is thrown (no automatic downgrade).

 ---